mbnkwa005/3088-Project-TNYTAD001-MBNKWA0045/README.md

 # Project Repository

-Welcome to the GitHub repository for our project, which includes two key submodules: the Power submodule and the Sensing submodule.
+Welcome to the GitHub repository for our project!, which includes two key submodules: the Power submodule and the Sensing submodule.
 This repository serves as a central hub for managing and sharing all the relevant files, including datasheets, schematics, and code associated with each submodule.

 ## Submodules